Ricordy/SL-SmartContracts/README.md

 SLPuzzles is the 4th contract from the inheritance schema.

-- Every piece related function is implemented here, also the modifiers and getters
+- Every piece-related function is implemented here, as the modifiers and getters
 - no function can be called externally outside another later created in the schema
 - Doesn’t store info.

-**Contract Deployment :**
+**Contract Deployment:**

 1. This contract should not be deployed by itself, it should rather be imported by the next contract in the list, SLPuzzles.